 Organizations in Lakewood and Jefferson County

 - The Action Center provides a wide range of services to the homeless and others who are struggling.
-More at:
+More information:

 - The Severe Weather Shelter Network has a Lakewood presence.
 They provide refuge on life-threatening winter nights for those living on the streets, and they help find permanent housing.